wp-plugins/wp-minibar/readme.txt

 The toolbar is hidden by default, and clicking 'Show' in the top left makes it appear.
 It can be hidden again by pressing 'Hide'.

-The plugin was inspired by the excellent by no longer maintained 'Admin Bar Minimiser' plugin written by
+The plugin was inspired by the originally excellent but now abandoned 'Admin Bar Minimiser' plugin written by
 <a href="http://www.presscoders.com">David Gwyer</a>.
 The javascript
 and css styles used by this plugin are based on that code, but aside